CiscoDevNet/AppD-Cloud-Kickstart/docs/AZURE_VM_BUILD_INSTRUCTIONS.md

     ```

     The following environment variables are the most common to be overridden.
 They are grouped by sections in
     the file, so you will have to search to locate the exact line.
-For example, the Azure-related variables are
+For example, the Azure-related variables
-    at the end of the file.
+    are near the end of the file.

+    The first 3 are mandatory and the others are optional, but helpful.
+If you are building the VM images in
+    the `Central US` region, the region-related variables can be left alone.

     ```bash
-    azure_temporary_source_cidrs="<Your_Source_CIDRs>"
+    azure_subscription_id="<your_azure_subscription_id_here>"
+    azure_image_version="1.0.0"                     # legal format: 'MajorVersion.MinorVersion.Patch'
+    azure_image_owner="<your_firstname_here> <your_lastname_here>"

+    azure_location="Central US"
+    azure_image_replication_regions="Central US,East US"
+    azure_temporary_source_cidrs="0.0.0.0/0"        # example for restricted cidr: '79.24.30.104/32'
     ```

+    You can retrieve the current `azure_subscription_id` by running the following command:

+    ```bash
+    az account show --query "{name:name, subscriptionId:id}" | jq -r '.subscriptionId'
+    ```

+    Please note there is no __*overwrite*__ feature for image versions, so if the version already exists, the
+    build will fail.

     Save and source the environment variables file in order to define the variables in your shell.